 C: Well, I was reluctant at first.
 It concerns my mother, and I didn’t want to put her in a bad light, but, Elaine twisted my arm…no, really, she twisted my arm!

-C: Right!
-I’ll just start then!
+C: OK, I’m just going to start my case.
 OK.
 So, my mother has me very concerned, to be honest.
 She is not making much sense these days.
 She is only 69 years old and NO ONE CAN TELL HER ANYTHING!
 Every idea or thought has to be hers.
 She does not give credit easily.
 She has become everything that she disliked about her father.
 She loved her father very much, but he was not easy to satisfy and guess what?
 Neither is she!
 She has become a bit snobby.
 It is as if she wants others to know that she has a very high standard.
 She pretends that she is aristocratic.
 Mind you, I do not remember her being like this when I grew up.
 Anyway she schlepps from one specialist to the next every week!
 She has the best insurance that she pays an arm and a leg for and they are forever treating her with something.
 She “claims” that she does not want surgery, but in reality I think that she would welcome the sympathy; but especially if the doctor recommended it and she declined it, then she could be a martyr.
 My father is an enabler as far as we all are concerned.
 His sun rises and sets on my mother and whatever she wants he is all for it.
 He just thinks that all her decisions are correct, even when everyone involved with my mother disagrees with him.